 What’s it like to visit Rome in December?
-Sublime, if you can handle a few crowds.
+Honestly, it’s magical—if you don’t mind sharing the streets with a few other festive souls.

-The city sparkles under a canopy of festive lights, with streets and squares like Via del Corso and Piazza Navona illuminated in holiday splendor.
+Rome in December feels like one long holiday celebration.
+The city glows under sparkling lights, with streets like Via del Corso and squares like Piazza Navona decked out in their holiday best.

 Rome In December: What To Do